-The Compensation Committee has been delegated the authority to oversee the risk assessment of the compensation policies and practices of the Company and its subsidiaries.
-At the direction of the Compensation Committee, members of senior management conducted the risk assessment.
-Such members gathered and reviewed information regarding pay practices and risk-mitigation factors within the Company's principal business units and its corporate division.
-Following an analysis of the data with the Compensation Committee, the Compensation Committee does not believe there are any risks from the Company's compensation policies and practices for its employees that are reasonably likely to have a material adverse effect on the Company.
-In addition, the Company's compensation programs include sufficient risk mitigation features, such as significant management discretion and oversight, a balance of annual and long-term incentives for senior executives, the use of multiple performance metrics which are generally set at the beginning of the performance period, award opportunities that are fixed or capped and recoupment provisions for NEOs' bonus compensation in the event of certain financial restatements or certain other instances.
+The Compensation Committee is responsible for reviewing the compensation policies and practices of the Company and its subsidiaries to determine whether they create risk-taking incentives that are reasonably likely to have a material adverse impact on the Company.
+At the direction of the Compensation Committee, members of senior management conducted a risk assessment involving the collection and review of information regarding pay practices and risk-mitigation factors at the Company.
+Following an analysis of the results of the risk assessment with the Compensation Committee, the Compensation Committee concluded that the risks arising from the Company's compensation policies and practices for its employees are not reasonably likely to have a material adverse effect on the Company.
+The Company's compensation programs include features designed to discourage undue risk-taking by employees, including significant management discretion and oversight, a balance of annual and long-term incentives for senior executives, the use of multiple performance metrics which are generally set at the beginning of the performance period, award opportunities that are fixed or capped and recoupment provisions for bonus compensation granted to the NEOs and certain other senior executives in the event of certain financial restatements or certain other instances.